 In the next stage of your work – preparing and verifying requirements – you will be adding test cases.
 It’s smart to do that before your software is ready.
 That way, when the first version of the application is delivered, you will save up a lot of time and go straight to testing, planning the next test cycles in advance.

-Each of your tests should be closely related to a requirement.
-Without that, you won’t be able to access the coverage of a given requirement by your test and verify which tests have already been designed.
+If you will not relate your tests with a requirement, you will not be able to check which tests have already been created.
 This information is critical to learning at what stage you are in your process.